LogCreative/DialogCreater/README.md

 The bug of not correctly displaying `toolbar` in `VB.NET` has not been fixed since 2014 for Visual Studio.

+The bugs of minimization and VBS Generator error are fixed.

 ## Copyright Changes

 This repository now use MIT LICENSE, which means you can modify and redistribute this program under the license requirement, i.e., appending the original website to your modified program.